dials/dials/doc/sphinx/documentation/tutorials/metrology_corrections.rst

   cd !$
   dials.import /path/to/th_8_2*cbf
   dials.find_spots datablock.json nproc=4
-  dials.index datablock.json strong.pickle space_group="P4"
+  dials.index datablock.json strong.refl space_group="P4"
-  dials.refine experiments.json indexed.pickle outlier.algorithm=tukey use_all_reflections=true bin_size_fraction=0.0
+  dials.refine experiments.json indexed.refl outlier.algorithm=tukey use_all_reflections=true bin_size_fraction=0.0

 Note these are the overall RMSDs (comparable to the results from the :doc:`processing_in_detail_tutorial`, as we'd expect)::